Summary Report: Making CBRarts Happen

 - The perception that artists will work for free needs to change.

-- Acknowledgement of unfunded sector such as amateur theatre and the issues arising when the community is unable to differentiate activities across funded and non funded, professional and amateur sectors.
+- A perception that the community is unable to differentiate activities across funded and non funded, professional and amateur sectors.

 - Artists in the ACT are entrepreneurial and risk taking but this can lead to high degree of burn out and transience.
 How can artists be nurtured?